 If you decide that you want either the almond or oval nails shape, you can start rounding them through regular manicures done by either yourself or at the salon.

-Get some Nail Gel
+Get Some Nail Gel

-If you decide to apply gel, refrain from peeling it off and be sure to change the color every fortnight.
+If you decide to apply gel, refrain from peeling it off, and be sure to change the color every fortnight.